Family Christian Homeschool Co-op

 A:

 The target grades for our co-op is 1st through 12th grade.
 We do provide preschool and kindergarten for younger siblings of 1st – 12th grade students.
 Our preschool is not a complete program, but meant to be an enrichment environment for the younger siblings.
-Typically, kindergarteners would be grouped together with 1st and 2nd graders but for the 2021-2022 school year kindergartners will be in their own group.
 We do not admit families until the oldest child is in at least 1st grade (age 6).

 Q: